braintelligencePL/mac-setup/README.md

 - `Google Translate` - if you're not English speaker (very helpfull)
 - `Postman Interceptor` - proxy to capture HTTP or HTTPS requests.
 - `OneTab` - convert with one-click all of your tabs into a list.
+- `Toby` - best tab manager that I used.
+Searching through the stuff is very powerful and convinient.
 - `WhatFont` - fast way of knowing what font are you looking at.
 - `VueJs` - for VueJS developers.
 - `EmojiOne` - 🤓😎🤣